-Bullying is when a person tries to hurt someone physically or emotionally.
+Bullying is when a child tries to hurt another child physically or emotionally.
+Kids who bully use their power (like being popular or physically strong) to control or hurt others.
 Bullying usually happens over and over again.

-Bullying can be done in person, online, or with cell phones.
+Bullying can be done in person, online, or with other technology (like cell phones).
 Talk with your child about bullying before you see signs of a problem.

 Tell your child why you are concerned about bullying.